gameboy-007/Movie-Ticket-Booking-System/README.md

 ## Movie-Ticket-Booking-System
-This project is made for Zomentum hiring drive.
+This project provides a backend for a movie ticket booking application.

 ### About the project
 This project contains the API of the Movie Ticket Booking System.